pathosense/taiyaki/README.md

 # Workflows

-## Using the workflow Makefile

-The file at **workflow/Makefile** can be used to direct the process of generating ingredients for training and then running the training itself.

-For example, if we have a directory **read_dir** containing fast5 files, and a fasta file **refs.fa** containing a ground-truth reference sequence for each read, we can (from the Taiyaki root directory) use the command line

-    make -f workflow/Makefile MAXREADS=1000 \
-        READDIR=read_dir USER_PER_READ_REFERENCE_FILE=refs.fa \
-        DEVICE=3 train_remapuser_ref

-This will place the training ingredients in a directory **RESULTS/training_ingredients** and the training output (including logs and trained models) in **RESULTS/remap_training**, using GPU 3 and only reading the first 1000 reads in the directory.
-The fast5 files may be single or multi-read.

-Using command line options to **make**, it is possible to change various other options, including the directory where the results go.
-Read the Makefile to find out about these options.
-The Makefile can also be used to follow a squiggle-mapping workflow.

 The paragraph below describes the steps in the workflow in more detail.

 ## Steps from fast5 files to basecalling